Gimi language

-Gimi (Labogai) is a Papuan language spoken in Eastern Highlands Province, Papua New Guinea.
+Gimi, also known as Labogai, is a Papuan language spoken in the Eastern Highlands Province in Papua New Guinea.
+23,000 speakers (2000 cited) speak the Gimi language.

 Phonology

 Gimi has 5 vowels and 12 consonants.
 It has voiceless and voiced glottal consonants where related languages have /k/ and /ɡ/.
 The voiceless glottal is simply a glottal stop [ʔ].
 The voiced consonant behaves phonologically like a glottal stop, but does not have full closure.
 Phonetically it is a creaky-voiced glottal approximant [˷].